inkline/inkline/packages/inkline3/src/components/ITextarea/docs/en.md

 <example :component="examples.ITextareaClearableExample" :html="examples.ITextareaClearableExampleHTML" :js="examples.ITextareaClearableExampleJS"></example>

 ### Prefix and Suffix
 Inkline allows you to easily add a prefix or suffix to your textareas.
-Using prefixes and suffixes you can, indicate your textarea type using an icon or text.
+Using prefixes and suffixes you can, for example, indicate the textarea type using an icon or text.

 <example :component="examples.ITextareaPrefixSuffixExample" :html="examples.ITextareaPrefixSuffixExampleHTML" :js="examples.ITextareaPrefixSuffixExampleJS"></example>